 You cannot necessarily print from every printer in www.ycp.edu/print.
 Under Destination, if there is a warning symbol ⚠ beside the printer you select, then you will not be able to use it.

 Retrieve your prints from the printer you chose.

 Note: Spreadsheets always print in landscape.
 To print in portrait, convert to PDF first.

 Images: JPG, TIFF, GIF, & BMP

-Available to all YCP members.
+All YCP members can use the available printers.
 Employees may use additional printers, depending on their department.